 The town and police turn against Morgan when she decides to defend Nick.
 But Morgan can’t save the boy unless she discovers who the real killer is.

 One little problem.
 The killer targets Morgan next.

 The Morgan Dane series is six books long, and hopefully it keeps growing.
+If you love Thomas Harris, you’ll enjoy anything Leigh writes.
 Any fan of the Hannibal Lecter novels will enjoy Melinda Leigh’s Morgan Dane series.